Mt. Hood Trail Runs

 Always double-check with the organizer's website!
 This page may contain affiliate links.

 The Mt.
-Hood Trail Runs are held July 11-12, 2026, at the Historic Clackamas Lake Ranger Station near Timothy Lake, south of Mt.
-Hood.
-The event offers three distances:
+Hood Trail Runs are a long running Pacific Northwest trail event that began in 1999.
+The races start and finish at the Historic Clackamas Ranger Station near Timothy Lake, approximately 20 miles south of Mt Hood.
+Distances offered include:

 - 50K